prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures the label names which should be dropped in Thanos Ruler
+<p>alertDropLabels defines the label names which should be dropped in Thanos Ruler
 alerts.</p>
 <p>The replica label <code>thanos_ruler_replica</code> will always be dropped from the alerts.</p>
 </td>